masterdezign/aivika-experiment-chart-test/README.md

-# A Simulation Model Demonstrating the Chart Plotting in Aivika
+# Simulation Model Demonstrating Chart Plotting in Aivika

 This test project demonstrates the chart plotting in the [Aivika](http://www.aivikasoft.com) simulation framework.